Divas With A Purpose

 8 Action Steps to Stop Negative Behavior

-Do you struggle with putting an end to your negative behavior?
-One discussion that comes up fairly regularly within my personal and professional coaching is How to stop negative behaviors that impact reaching their goals.
+Do you struggle to end your negative behavior?
+One discussion that happens regularly within my personal circles and professional masterminds is just how to stop negative behaviors that impact reaching your goals.

 I am a huge proponent of positive self-talk.
 Often we talk ourselves out of doing great things before we even get started!